-- ➤ Total 2023 Capital Improvement Budget is \$8.23 million, of which \$4.3 is projected to be spent in 2023. - The budget includes approximately \$3.2 million for the design and construction of the District's seventh groundwater well. - The District has been awarded \$1.6 million in State and Federal funds towards the construction of Well #7.
-In addition, the District has applied for a combined \$3 million (Congressionally directed funding and United States Bureau of Reclamation grant funding) for Well #8.
-There are very few opportunities for non-ratepayer funding, and the District continues to look for outside funding opportunities whenever possible. - Often Capital Improvement Projects are spread over multiple years.
+- Total 2024 Capital Improvement Budget (CIP) is approximately \$13.8 million, of which \$4.2 million is carried over from 2023. - The budget includes approximately \$4.5 million for completing construction of the District's seventh groundwater well (Well #7) and \$1.9 million for the design and construction of the District's eighth groundwater well (Well #8). - The District has been awarded \$3.1 million in State and Federal funds towards the construction of Well #7 and #8.
+There are very few opportunities for nonratepayer funding, and the District continues to look for outside funding opportunities whenever possible. - A major CIP budget for Corporation Yard starts in 2024; \$400,000 is budgeted for the designing of the project in 2024.
+Total Budget: \$30.9 million.

-❖ Total Budget: \$24.2 million